ctkelley/MultiPrecisionArrays.jl/README.md

 __Please do not make PRs.
 If you stumble on this mess and have questions/ideas ..., raise an issue or email me at tim_kelley@ncsu.edu__

 Nothing is in final form and I am changing the API, internal structures, exported functions/structs and all kinds of other stuff frequently.
-When/if I register this and announce it, then it will be time for complaints or unsolicited offers to collaborate.
+When/if I announce this on Discourse, then it will be time for complaints or unsolicited offers to collaborate.